andre-the-giant/astroblog/src/pages/posts/strenghten-bonds-with-micromanagement.md

 Kudos if you can do all this by adding a last-minute-meeting with no context so you can ask the developers the percentage of completion of their task.

-## Closing thought

-Micromanagement isn’t anxiety in spreadsheet form.
+**Micromanagement isn’t anxiety in spreadsheet form.
 It’s leadership in its purest, most granular state.
-It's one of the oldest (and proved!) method of modern management.
+It's one of the oldest (and proved!) method of modern management. **

-So the next time someone tells you to "trust your team", ask yourself: Why would I take that risk when I can just manage harder?
+**So the next time someone tells you to "trust your team", ask yourself: Why would I take that risk when I can just manage harder?**